tomalaforge/angular-challenges/docs/src/content/docs/challenges/typescript/47-enums-vs-union-types.md

 Enums have some more pitfalls as well:

 - Non-const enums do not fit to the concept "a typed superset of JavaScript".
 They violate the concept by emitting JavaScript objects that live in runtime with a syntax that is not compatible with JavaScript.
 - Const enums in contrast cannot be transpiled with Babel.
 But there are workarounds for this issue, e. g. using `babel-plugin-const-enum` plugin.
+The TypeScript documentation about [const enums](https://www.typescriptlang.org/docs/handbook/enums.html#const-enums) says "_Do not use const enums at all_".
 - To use enums you have to import them, if you want to use enum values in a template, you'll need to declare a variable in your component too.
 - Numeric enums are not type safe ...